tracybrtn/employee-tracker/README.md

 ## Installation

 User should clone this repository from Github and download Node.
-From your terminal run commands `npm init` and `npm install inquirer`.
+From your terminal run commands `npm init`, `npm install inquirer`, and `npm install mysql2`.
 Here is a [video demonstrating how to install and use the app.]

 ## Usage